-February to June 2021, Musée d’arts de Nantes; July to October 2021, Musée Fabre de Montpellier
+February 12 to May 24, 2021, Musée d’arts de Nantes; July 3 to October 17, 2021, Musée Fabre de Montpellier

 The role of Paris as the world capital of Western art since the 19th century is well recognized.
 It is also considered an established fact that the City of Light lost this pre-eminence after World War II to New York.
 The history of Abstract Expressionism, the New York School and its heroes, Jackson Pollock and Willem De Kooning among others, thus became the prevailing narrative of art after 1945.